 Every school needs a good bullying prevention program.
 Our student wellbeing workshops provide a proactive solution for anti-bullying education.
 Our programs aim to prevent bullying, and also promote wellbeing for all students, by encouraging:

 These characteristics are combined with the tools to help younger students respond to bullying in a realistic way.

-With a framework of positive psychology our program takes students through a day in the life of a child, like them, highlighting both good and bad experiences communicating the emotions of all parties.
-Using the concept of “How Full is Your Bucket©” [Tom Rath and Mary Reckmeyer] students are offered a common language that staff and parents can also adopt in daily conversations.
+With a framework of positive psychology, our program takes students through a day in the life of a child, like them, highlighting both good and bad experiences, and communicating the emotions of all parties.
+Using the concept of “How Full is Your Bucket©” (by Tom Rath and Mary Reckmeyer), students are offered a common language that staff and parents can also adopt in daily conversations.
 The metaphor of a bucket helps to communicate our vulnerabilities and the need for positive encouragement and support for us all to contribute at our best.

 In our interactive session, children receive rewards, recognition and praise for filling others’ wellbeing buckets and so filling their own through good deeds, kindness, positive behaviours and thinking of others.
 They have the chance to see and understand the way bullying, negativity and hurtful words and actions impact others and themselves.

-Discussing real situations children face such as: a new child starting at school, others not including you in their game, and not being rewarded for something you did, offer a tangible link between the concepts and our children’s daily lives in schools.
+We discuss real situations that children face such as: a new child starting at school, others not including you in their game, and not being rewarded for something you did.

 We recognise the importance of the whole school community, seeing communication with parents as critical to success.
 As such we provide parent events or evenings support most programs.

 Find out about our wellbeing programs for teachers and staff.